nemild/smart-contract-best-practices/src/02-Philosophy.md

 As a result, beyond protecting yourself against currently known hacks, it's critical to follow a different philosophy of development:

 - **Practice defense in depth**.
-You shoudl design contracts to gracefully manage (potentially inevitable) failure, using multiple layers of security controls.
+You should design contracts to gracefully manage (potentially inevitable) failure, using multiple layers of security controls.
 Many of these failure conditions are unknown and often unknowable in a new ecosystem like Ethereum - and so require more than simply managing for all currently known bugs, antipatterns, or malicious inputs.
 As such, you may need to:
   - pause the contract ('circuit breaker')
   - restrict the amount of money at risk (rate limiting, maximum usage)
   - fix and iterate on the code when errors are discovered